huyvu1404/web_scraping/README.md

 # Crawling Data Project

+This project includes 3 parts:
-+ Crawl data from a website, then save them as CSV and JSON files.
++ Collect data from a website and save it as CSV and JSON files
-+ Use PySpark to processing data
++ Read and process data using PySpark
 + Load processed data into MySQL database